 We were visiting an orphanage with my dad.
 I don’t really know what he was doing.
 Perhaps visiting the children who were soon to be adopted, or maybe just spending time with kids and staff.
 My sister and I, prone to explore, wandered around the third level of the large concrete building.
 Typical of the region, an open-air courtyard filled the center.
 We watched some kids playing below.
 A few of them were naked.
 I felt embarrassed by that so we moved on.
 Halfway down the corridor we came upon a closed door.
 Nonplussed by the silence and stark absence of people, my sister tried the knob.

 This room was smaller than the others.
 Maybe twelve feet wide, ten feet deep.
-Encircling the dank, windowless room was what resembled a plywood work-bench you might see in an American garage.
-The only light in the room came from the open door through which we surreptitiously entered to find, arranged in rows, at least a dozen infants, none of them older than a few months.
-Their skin was yellow and a foul, unwashed odor hung in the air.
+Encircling the dank, windowless room was what resembled a plywood work-bench you might see in someone’s garage.
+The only light in the room came from the open door through which we surreptitiously entered to find, arranged in rows, at least a dozen babies.
+Their skin was yellow; a foul, unwashed odor hung in the air.
 Many of them were awake, staring upward at the ceiling, ignoring our presence.
-And they were quiet.
-Not one made a sound.
+Most disturbing of all, it was utterly silent.

 My sister and I rushed from the room, unsure of what we had seen but instinctively certain it was something horrible.
-That moment turned out to be the first time I ever encountered death.
+I didn’t understand it then, but it was the first time I ever encountered death.

 On the phone with my dad twenty-five years later, he told me about how he felt to see me and my sister walking out of that room.

 “I didn’t want you to see that place,” he said, “I remember you asked me, ‘Dad, what is this?’
 I tried to explain…I wanted to be honest with you.
 But it was a complicated situation.
-I didn’t want you to walk away saying, ‘This is who is at fault.’
-It had to do with the historical value on boys…the system that put the lowest paid people in orphanages.”
+I didn’t want you to walk away saying, ‘This is who is at fault’ or ‘These people are horrible.’
+It had to do with the historical value on boys…a system that put the lowest paid people in orphanages.”

-“If a baby started to decline, they put her in that room and stopped care.”
+“If a baby started to decline,” he explained, “they put her in that room and stopped care.”
 It was a simple statement.
 A matter of resource allocation.